Ybt2/number_recognition/README.md

 This is a very simple model made with Tensorflow

-To run it download booth files, and run the drawing.py
+To run it download both files, and run the drawing.py

 with the key c you clear the drawing, with esc you quit